 - Used Car Buyer's Checklist

-While you have the car in front of you, ask to see the V5 (registration document) and compare the vehicle identification (chassis) number on the V5 with the one on the car to ensure they're the same*.
-You need to be absolutely sure the seller owns the car; if the name on the V5 differs from the name of the seller, it’s time to start asking questions.
+When you have the car in front of you, ask to see the V5.
+Compare the vehicle identification number on the title to the one on the car to be sure they're the same - you need to be sure the seller really owns the car.
+If the name on the V5 differs from the name of the seller, it’s time to start asking questions.